tiloc/faiadashu/doc/sdc-capabilities.md

 #### rendering-markdown
 Support for GitHub Flavored Markdown ("GFM" CommonMark).
 Usable in many places (title, text, option) as permitted by the specification.

+#### rendering-styleSensitive
+Silently ignored, as rendering will always preserve full styling.

 #### help
 Display items with itemControl `help` are associated with the proper question and display a help dialog.